 Review Procedures and Criteria

-Review policies and procedures for pharmacy requirements to be able to submit claims that may include but are not limited to the following:
+Review policies and procedures related to the requirements for pharmacies to submit claims that may include but are not limited to the following:

-Claims processing software requirements
+Claims processing software requirements.

 Claims form information that must be submitted with the claim such as the prescriber identification number, claim codes, and reject codes.

+Any applicable NCPDP standards.

 Review policies and procedures relating to the requirements for pharmacies to submit claims that may require additional information, for example claims that include but may not be limited to the following: